January 31, 2016

-We rent Brompton folding bikes, premium Dutch city and bakfiets bikes, and sometimes a few other kinds.
-Also wood-fired hot tubs, delivered by bike.
-Bikes come complete with lights, locks, fenders, stands, ample luggage and child-carriage options, etc. Bells are mandatory, no exceptions.
+We rent Brompton folding bikes, and sometimes a few other kinds.
+Bikes come complete with lights, locks, fenders, ample luggage options, etc. Bells are mandatory, no exceptions.

 Part of our purpose in offering rentals is to let prospective buyers try our unusual bikes over longer periods.
 If you buy a bike similar to your rental within a week of return, we refund up to a week's rental fee toward the purchase.